crate/commons-codec/README.md

 pip install --upgrade commons-codec
 ```

+## Usage
+In order to learn how to use the library, please visit the [documentation],
+and explore the source code or its [examples].

 ## License
 The project uses the LGPLv3 license for the whole ensemble.
 However, individual
 portions of the code base are vendorized from other Python packages, where